neurogeom/CAR/docs/4-CAR-Mobile.md

 2. In the login interface, you will find an input box for entering your account and password.
 3. Enter your account and password into the respective input boxes.
 4. Next, click on the “Sign In” button to proceed with the login process.
-5. If the account exists and the password is correct, the software will automatically navigate to the next interface.
-6. Alternatively, if you don’t have an account and would like to register a new one, click on the “Register” button.
+5. If you don’t have an account and would like to register a new one, click on the “Register” button.
 This action will direct you to the register interface where you can create a new account.
-7. If you prefer to explore the software as a guest without registering, you can click on the “Direct Access” button.
+6. If you prefer to explore the software as a guest without registering, you can click on the “Direct Access” button.
 However, please note that some functions may be limited in the guest mode.

 <img src="../assets/mobile_login.png" alt="Login CAR" style="max-width:150px">